leecheeyong/periodic-table/readme.md

 - Fast, Quick, Easy to play
 - Can be edited and be used for other purposes
 - User friendly, well optimized for desktop, mobile and tablet view

+# How to play
+1. Click on the input box
+2. Enter the answer
+3. Click/hit enter

 # Credit
 Please credit me ([@leecheeyong](https://github.com/leecheeyong)) as well as having a link to this repository !